aquasecurity/trivy-checks/CONTRIBUTING.md

 You should also write a test for your rule(s).
 There are many examples of these in the `checks/cloud` directory.

+This repository formats all rules with the `opa fmt -w <path>` option, so make sure to run it on your files before you commit.

 Finally, you'll want to generate documentation for your newly added rule.
 Please run `make docs` to generate the documentation for your new policy and submit a PR for us to take a look at.

 You can see a full example PR for a new rule being added here: [https://github.com/aquasecurity/defsec/pull/1000](https://github.com/aquasecurity/defsec/pull/1000).